 Best for: Families, budget-conscious people

-Benefits: This is by far the cheapest option which makes it great for large families.
+Benefits: Every Plate is by far the cheapest option which makes it great for large families.
 There is also a wide selection of menu options.
 Most services only offer 4-6 menu options but Every Plate offers 11 every week which is great if you have picky eaters in your family.

 Drawbacks: The menu isn’t quite as diverse as some of the other options.
 This is more meat-and-potatoes meals with a side of veggies so don’t expect to see any fancy or exotic ingredients, but if you want great-tasting homestyle cooking at an affordable price, this is your best option.